techytish/aws-real-world-projects/README.md

 - Attach the "AWSLambdaReadOnlyAccess" and "CloudWatchLogsReadOnlyAccess" policies to the user.
 - Click "Create User" and note down the access key ID and secret access key.

-6. Set up the Azure DevOps pipeline:
+7. Set up the Azure DevOps pipeline:

 - In your Azure DevOps project, go to "Pipelines" > "Pipelines".
 - Click "New Pipeline" and select the repository you cloned earlier.
-- Choose "Existing Azure Pipelines YAML file" and select the azure-pipelines.yml file in the root of your repository.
+- Choose "Existing Azure Pipelines YAML file" and select the `aws_lambda.yml` file in the root of your repository.
 - Click "Continue" and then "Save and run".

-7. Connect your AWS account to the pipeline:
+8. Connect your AWS account to the pipeline:

 - In your Azure DevOps project, go to "Pipelines" > "Library".
 - Click on "New Variable Group" and give it a name, like "AWS Credentials".
 - In the "Variables" tab, add the following variables:
   - `AWS_ACCESS_KEY_ID`: your AWS access key ID
   - `AWS_SECRET_ACCESS_KEY`: your AWS secret access key
-  - `AWS_DEFAULT_REGION`: the AWS region you want to use, like "us-east-1"
+  - `AWS_DEFAULT_REGION`: the default AWS region you want to use, like "us-east-1"
 - Click "Save" to create the variable group.
 - In your pipeline YAML file, add a variables section at the top, like this:
 ```yaml